-Excellence in Airport Marketing, Communications and Customer Service
+Excellence in Airport Marketing, Communications and Customer Experience - Deadline Extended

-ACI-NA’s 2018 Excellence in Airport Marketing, Communications and Customer Service Awards offers the opportunity to showcase your airport staff’s skills and talents in the areas of marketing and public relations.
-The winners will be announced during a gala awards presentation during the 2018 ACI-NA Marketing & Communications Conference in Ottawa, ON, November 14 - November 16, 2018.
+ACI-NA’s 2021 Excellence in Airport Marketing, Communications and Customer Experience Awards offers the opportunity to showcase your airport staff’s skills and talents in the areas of marketing, customer experience and public relations.
+The winners will be announced at ACI-NA's Annual Conference & Exhibition in Reno, NV on November 7, 2021.

 SUBMISSIONS AND DEADLINES

-To enter, each airport will set up one online account with contact information for one airport representative.
-Nominations will open on July 24, 2018.
-Submissions must be received by close of business on September 14, 2018.
+Submissions must be received by close of business Eastern Time on Friday, September 10, 2021.
 By submitting materials to the contest, the airport agrees that all entries become ACI-NA property for display purposes.

-The ACI-NA Excellence in Marketing, Communications, and Customer Service Awards are comprised of 19 tactical award categories, encompassing three strategic disciplines of the profession.
-Awards are presented for best practices in marketing, communications and public relations, and customer service.
+The ACI-NA Excellence in Airport Marketing, Communications, and Customer Experience Awards are comprised of 19 tactical award categories, encompassing three strategic disciplines of the profession.
+Awards are presented for best practices in marketing, communications, public relations, and customer experience.

 ENTRY SUBMISSION PROCESS

-After the online account is established, choose the category you wish to enter from the drop-down menu.
+After you login, choose the category you wish to enter from the drop-down menu.

 Enter the entry statement in the allotted space.